georgeberidze/DictionaryScraper/README.md

 # DictionaryScraper
-Finds descriptions of popular words found in stories from www.classicshorts.com
+User chooses a short story from www.classicshorts.com.
+Program will scrape www.dictionary.com and return descriptions for popular terms found in the short story.
+Program can output the full dictionary as .txt file

 ## Why I made this
 Made for Python class project to learn about web parsing using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)